 Interior & Features

-The interior of the 2023 Toyota Sequoia is a straight lift from the Tundra.
+The interior of the 2024 Toyota Sequoia, like in the outgoing model, is based on the Tundra’s design.
 However, the trims and some plastic elements are spruced up with faux wood panels or glossy paint to appease the family car buyer.

-The 2023 Sequoia can be had with either second-row bench seats or captain’s chairs, which can be reclined or tumbled to improve the luggage carrying capacity or comfort.
-For the third row, Toyota has given the SUV reclining backseats in addition to what the company claims is a segment-first slide feature which allows the row to move fore or aft with 6 inches of adjustment range.
+For the third row, Toyota gives the SUV reclining back seats in addition to a segment-first slide feature which allows customers to move the row fore or aft with 6 inches of adjustment range.
 In addition, an adjustable cargo shelf system with optionally folding third-row seats ensures cargo can be stored in various configurations and sizes.

-The maximum cargo volume is much lesser than the outgoing model (120.1 cu. ft.) – 86.9 cu. ft.
-The hybrid system’s battery pack mounted under the third-row seats is probably responsible for the space reduction.
-Customers can choose between fabric-, SofTex-, leather-, TRD Pro Softex-, and Semi-aniline leather-trimmed seats depending on the configuration.
+The third-gen model’s maximum cargo volume is much less than the second-gen model (120.1 cu. ft.) – 86.9 cu. ft.
+The hybrid system’s battery mounted under the third-row seats is probably responsible for the space reduction.
+Customers can choose between fabric-, SofTex-, leather-, TRD Pro Softex-, and Semi-aniline leather-trimmed seats depending on the configuration in the 2024 model year.

 Toyota Audio Multimedia system

-Coming to the feature list, the 2023 Toyota Sequoia is available with the locally-developed Toyota Audio Multimedia system, which, depending on the grade chosen, has screen sizes measuring from 8 to 14 inches, with wireless Android Auto and Apple CarPlay, saved user profiles, cloud-based navigation, and a virtual assistant.
+Coming to the feature list, the 2024 Toyota Sequoia continues to be available with the locally-developed Toyota Audio Multimedia system, which, depending on the grade chosen, has screen sizes measuring from 8 to 14 inches, with wireless Android Auto and Apple CarPlay, saved user profiles, cloud-based navigation, and a virtual assistant.

-Toyota Safety Sense 2.5 that includes Pre-Collision System with Pedestrian Detection and much more in the 2023 Sequoia.
-Dynamic Radar Cruise Control, Automatic High Beams, and Rear Seat Reminder, and more is standard in the 2023 Sequoia.
-Other noteworthy standard safety features include Blind Spot Monitor, Rear Cross Traffic Alert, and Front and Rear Parking Assist with Automatic Braking.
+Toyota Safety Sense 2.5 that includes Pre-Collision System with Pedestrian Detection, Dynamic Radar Cruise Control, Automatic High Beams, Lane Departure Alert With Steering Assist, Lane Tracing Assist, and Road Sign Assist are standard in the 2024 Sequoia.
+Other noteworthy standard safety features include a Blind Spot Monitor, Rear Cross Traffic Alert, and Front and Rear Parking Assist with Automatic Braking.

 Toyota Sequoia Capstone

-Like the 2023 Tundra, the 2023 Sequoia will be available in a new Capstone grade.
-The luxury-focused grade offers a more sophisticated styling and extra comfort.
+The third-gen Toyota Sequoia introduced the new Capstone grade, and we expect it to be carried over to the 2024 model year.
+Currently, the luxury-focused grade offers more sophisticated styling and extra comfort.
 It includes 22-inch chrome wheels and unique chrome accents that give it an upscale appearance.
 This is the first time that 22-inch chrome wheels are available in a Sequoia, and they are exclusive to this range-topping grade.
-Another exterior highlight of the Capstone grade is power running boards.
+Another exterior highlight of the Capstone grade is the power running boards.

-The interior of the 2023 Sequoia Capstone packs luxury-grade, perforated seats in a distinctive black-and-white color scheme, a Capstone logo on the dashboard, and exclusive acoustic glass in the front doors.
+The interior of the Capstone grade packs luxury-grade, perforated seats in a distinctive black-and-white color scheme, a Capstone logo on the dashboard, and exclusive acoustic glass on the front doors.
 Toyota has accented the center console and passenger-side dashboard with American Walnut and an open-pore finish.

-Like its predecessor, the 2023 Sequoia will be available in a TRD Pro grade for extra-rugged styling and greater off-roading capabilities.
+Like the outgoing model, the 2024 Toyota Sequoia is available in a TRD Pro grade for extra-rugged styling and greater off-roading capabilities.
 As an off-roader, it packs TRD-tuned FOX internal bypass shock absorbers, a quarter-inch aluminum TRD front skid plate, selectable locking rear diff, Crawl Control, and Downhill Assist Control.

 I just think the vehicle is beautiful.
 I’m not going to lie, I know I’m a little biased, but I think it’s not a refrigerator on wheels.
 It’s just a beautiful SUV that really we’ve tamed to do many things.
 And as we talked before, to me this is simple sophistication, right.
 It’s very luxurious, but I can take it off-road and do things that a Land Cruiser would do.Mike Sweers, Executive Chief Engineer Truck Programs Commercial Vehicle, Toyota Motor North America, Research and Development (via YouTube/TFLtalk)

-The “TOYOTA” grille featuring marker lights and an integrated TRD light bar, exclusive 18-inch TRD alloy wheels, TRD roof rack, and a twin-tip TRD Pro exhaust make the 2023 Sequoia TRD Pro look ready for adventures.
-If that doesn’t cut it, there’s a special Solar Octane paint option.
+A radiator grille featuring “TOYOTA” inscription, marker lights and a TRD light bar, exclusive 18-inch TRD alloy wheels, TRD roof rack, and a twin-tip TRD Pro exhaust make the 2024 Sequoia TRD Pro look ready for adventures.
 Inside, the TRD Pro grade of the all-new Sequoia includes premium equipment such as TRD heated steering wheel, seats and shift knob featuring TRD accents, and individual second-row seats.

-All 2023 Sequoias feature the twin-turbo 3.5-liter V6 hybrid i-FORCE MAX powertrain.
-First unveiled on Tundra, this hybrid unit produces 437 hp and 583 lb.-ft. of torque, and comes with a 10-speed automatic transmission.
+All 2024 Sequoias feature the outgoing model’s twin-turbo 3.5-liter V6 Hybrid i-FORCE MAX powertrain.
+First unveiled on the Tundra, this hybrid unit produces 437 hp and 583 lb.-ft. of torque, and comes with a 10-speed automatic transmission.
 The powertrain is packaged such that the motor (generator) is located within the bell housing between the engine and the transmission.
 A 1.87 kWh Nickel-Metal Hydride battery powers the motor in the case of the Sequoia.

-Compared to the outgoing Sequoia, the new model offers an approximately 26 percent higher towing capability, of up to 9,520 pounds.
+Compared to the second-gen Sequoia, the third-gen model offers an approximately 26 percent higher towing capability, of up to 9,520 pounds.
+That fact has remained unchanged in the 2024 model year.

 |Height||74.2 in.
 (SR5 4×4, Limited 4×2, Platinum 4×2, Capstone|